 If you would like to discuss commissioned work or the use of existing images, please do get in touch.

-I currently work full-time for an independent games developer as a graphic artist and animator.
-I have previously worked in the film industry, for product design studios and in the marketing sector.
+I have previously worked for an independent games developer as a graphic artist and animator.
+Prior to that I have worked for the film industry, product design studios and the marketing sector.

 Big day on friday (28th sep) – I’ll be attending the ‘Science Uncovered’ event at the Natural History Museum in London in my current capacity as volunteer with the Human Origins group! / As well as helping the public create a massive cave-painting on a temporary wall, I will also be presenting the work I have been doing behind the scenes over the past four months. / I invi…